|Geographical Range||Alaska, western Canada, northwestern United States|

 The grizzly is just one subspecies, or type, of brown bear (Ursus arctos).
 While grizzlies are confined to northwestern North America, other types of brown bears are found in Europe, northern Asia and Japan.
 The species as a whole is found in fairly healthy numbers worldwide (200,000 or more).
 But their Conservation Status hides the fact that many brown bear populations are in danger of extinction.
 This is certainly true of grizzlies.
-Once found throughout the mountains of western North America, habitat loss and hunting have reduced their numbers to only about 1,000 in the lower 48 states.
+Once found throughout the mountains of western North America, habitat loss and hunting have reduced their numbers to only about 1,500 in the lower 48 states.
 Of these, about 800 live in Montana.
 In 2016, the U.S. Fish and Wildlife Service (USFWS) proposed removing grizzly bears from protection within the Greater Yellowstone Ecosystem (GYE) under the Endangered Species Act (called delisting).

 Did You Know?

 A grizzly bear can sprint 30 to 35 miles an hour over short distances -- faster than many horses.